-To understand what is precisely going on, let’s use an example, say a popular foreign fizzy drink.
+To understand what is precisely going on in this neocolonialism project, let’s use an example, say a popular foreign fizzy drink.
 The case study can be multiplied a few thousand times over to get a sense of how we are financially bleeding from the overall impact of the economic recolonisation.

 Now, let’s assume the foreign soft drink giant in question is an immensely popular consumer good all over India, especially among youngsters, sports junkies and foodies, right from urban India to far-flung suburbs and villages.